6 Tips To Handle Marriage Problems

-Whether you are experiencing the first year of marital problems, or marriage problems after retirement, it is difficult to fight through the tough times.
-Despite the belief that marriage gets easier with time, there will always be occasions when two people do not get along.
-While some marriage issues might be small, like who is emptying the dishwasher tonight, others, like infidelity, can rock the relationship to its core.
-Here are six tips for handling marriage problems no matter how large they are.
+Whether you are experiencing marital problems in the first year of marriage or after retirement, fighting through the tough times is difficult.
+While some marriage issues might be minor, like who is emptying the dishwasher tonight, others, like infidelity, can rock the relationship to its core.
+Here are six tips for handling marriage problems, no matter how large.

-Although you may want to discuss a problem as soon as you spot it, it is rarely helpful to blow up at the moment.
+Although you may want to discuss a problem as soon as you spot it, blowing up at the moment is rarely helpful.
 Speaking out in a flash of anger usually results in nothing more than hurt feelings and more fuel for the fire later.
-It is even more useless to talk about an issue when one spouse can not actively listen.
+Talking about an issue is even more useless when one spouse can not actively listen.

-To best address marriage problems, agree on a time when you and your spouse are both willing and able to talk through the issue.
-Get a babysitter, silence the phones, and turn off electronics.
+To best address marriage problems, agree on a time when you and your spouse are willing and able to talk through the issue.
+Get a babysitter, silence your phones, and turn off electronics.
 Do everything possible to limit distraction and focus on the issue at hand.
-If the problem cannot be solved in one sitting, you can always set aside more time for it in the future.
+If you cannot solve the problem in one sitting, you can always set aside more time for it in the future.

-Try to avoid bringing up the problem outside of the scheduled time to talk.
-Never carry on the argument through text or email afterward and avoid repetitive messages to your spouse’s phone or computer (no matter how tempting it is to speak your side of the argument when they cannot argue back.
+Avoid bringing up the problem outside of the scheduled time to talk.
+Never continue the argument through text or email afterward, and avoid repetitive messages to your spouse’s phone or computer, no matter how tempting it is to speak your side of the argument when they cannot argue back.
 Separating the conflict from the rest of your relationship will keep the issue from sneaking into areas of the marriage where it does not belong.